-- 1. No students shall load the bus unless school sponsor is present. - 2.
-The above rules and regulations should apply to all trips under school sponsorship. - 3.
+1. No students shall load the bus unless school sponsor is present.

+- 2. The above rules and regulations should apply to all trips under school sponsorship. - 3.
 Sponsors will be appointed by the school officials.

-NOTE: Items not allowed at school will also NOT be allowed on the bus including radios, electronic equipment, knives, guns, or other disruptive items.
-Exceptions may be made by administration.
+NOTE: Items not allowed at school will also NOT be allowed on the bus including radios, tape players, CD players, electronic equipment, knives, guns, and Frisbees or other disruptive items.